VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 user$ ./same
 ```

-On MiniGUI-Threads runtime mode to run the demo program, more simple,
+On MiniGUI-Threads runtime mode, you can directly run a sample.
-direct run sample demo.
-Here's how to run the same game in thread mode:
+Here's how to run the game `same`:

 ```
 user$ cd same